BluEye-Robotics/blueye.sdk/docs/video/downloading.md

 ```

 ## Understanding the file name formats
-An example output from listing available files could be.
+An example output from listing available files could be:

 ``` shell
 'video_BYEDP000105_2019-08-13_103035.jpg'